-Along with the Madeira Natural Park, the destination offers you the chance to visit nature reserves such as the Santana Biosphere Reserve, honoured by UNESCO in June 2011 with the distinction of “Biosphere Reserve”; the Desertas Islands Nature Reserve, the last Atlantic sanctuary of the monk seal; the Salvajes Islands Nature Reserve, one of the oldest in Portugal; the Parcial do Garajau Nature Reserve, a fantastic marine reserve created in 1986; and the Rocha do Navio Nature Reserve.
+Along with the Madeira Natural Park, the destination offers visitors the chance to visit nature reserves such as the Santana Biosphere Reserve, recognised as a Biosphere Reserve by UNESCO in June 2011; Desertas Islands Nature Reserve, the last Atlantic sanctuary of the monk seal; Selvagens Islands Nature Reserve, one of the oldest in Portugal; Garajau Parcial Nature Reserve, a fantastic marine reserve created in 1986; and Rocha do Navio Nature Reserve.

-Despite its relatively small size, Madeira boasts a huge variety of stunning landscapes and charming towns.The archipelago is ideal for discovering extraordinary spots set amidst lush nature.
+Despite its relatively small size, Madeira boasts a huge variety of stunning landscapes and charming towns.The archipelago is ideal for discovering extraordinary places surrounded by exuberant nature.